 What time does Disney’s Hollywood Studios allow guests to enter the park?

-There has been no set time and this early opening of the turnstiles is not published anywhere officially.
+Currently, Disney’s Hollywood Studios has been opening the turnstiles about 45 minutes before official park opening time.
+Note that this does not happen at a set time and this early opening of the turnstiles is not published anywhere officially.

 What time can off-site guests enter Disney’s Hollywood Studios?

 When should we get to Disney’s Hollywood Studios for rope drop?

 If you’re wanting to do park opening, arrive at Disney’s Hollywood Studios at least 30 minutes before the official park opening time.
 It’ll take around 15 minutes to get through bag check and the turnstiles, that should give you at least 15 minutes to join the masses and be ready to go at official park opening time.
 See our updated 1-Day Disney’s Hollywood Studios Itinerary for morning ride recommendations and step-by-step advice for your entire day.

 When you should leave your hotel room in order to arrive by then is a different matter entirely and depends upon where you’re staying and the mode of transportation you use.
 Don’t cut things too close–Walt Disney World transportation usually takes longer than anticipated.

 How do we time our arrival if we score Star Wars: Rise of the Resistance spots but want to arrive late?

 A good rule of thumb is that Star Wars: Rise of the Resistance averages about 12 boarding groups per hour.
 However, due to its reliability woes, sometimes that can be as low as 0 per hour or as high as 18 per hour.
 Over the course of most days, it averages out to about 10-14 per hour, though.